 Episode 8 of Gracepoint left viewers on a real cliffhanger.
-The closest encounter with the killer of Danny Solano yet left Detective Emmett Carver’s (David Tennant) life in the balance and there was an agonising two-week wait to see if he would pull though.
+The closest encounter with the killer of Danny Solano yet left Detective Emmett Carver’s (David Tennant) life in the balance and there was an agonising seven day wait to see if he would pull though.

 Indeed he did, and the opening of Episode 9 finds him as crotchety and demanding as ever, still pushing Ellie Miller (Anna Gunn) about even from his hospital bed.
 However, the consequences of his collapse are serious.
 Not only did they lose an opportunity to apprehend their suspect, but now Carver’s seniors know the seriousness of his heart condition and he has just 24 hours left on the case.
 Of course, this makes the driven and increasingly desperate detective all the more determined to finish the job, and he will snatch at any lead going.
 Including, it seems, revisiting the testimony of psychic Raymond Connelly (Adam Greydon Reid), who stresses ever more strongly that the killer is someone close to home.
 He also has more revelations about Carver himself, although Carver will not give him the gratification of knowing whether he is right.
 However, the consequences of the chase at the hut are that the police now have a clearer picture of their target – male, tall, fit and strong with a size 10 footprint.
 And what is more surprising, the culprit themselves seems to have made the call in about the intruder – the number was found to be that of Danny’s missing smartphone.
 Are they taunting the police?
 Or were they intending to turn themselves in then had a change of heart?

 Meanwhile, the detectives have Susan Wright (Jacki Weaver) in custody and Miller, whose interrogation techniques are now as steely and unremitting as Carver’s - further evidence of her transformation from friendly local sergeant to hard-faced investigator - has succeeded in chipping away at the enigmatic woman’s stony carapace.
 Susan’s back story, when it eventually emerges, is simply shocking.
-This mother of two, whose daughter was abused and then killed by her father, Susan’s husband, when trying to protect the younger child from his predation, has been living under a false name in order to escape the accusations levelled at her.
+This mother of two, whose daughter was abused and then killed by her father when trying to protect the younger child from his predation, has been living under a false name in order to escape the accusations levelled at her and the reputation of her husband.
 Before he killed himself in prison, Susan’s husband claimed that she had known all along and turned a blind eye.
 Susan denies knowing anything, something that Ellie cannot comprehend.
 “How could you not know?” she demands of Susan, incredulously.
 It seems obvious to her that a mother should know what is going on under her own roof.
 But, as it emerges, she herself has no idea what her own husband Joe (Josh Hamilton) does all day; nor did she have any idea that her eldest son Tom (Jack Irvine) and Danny had drifted apart as friends.

 Vince is certainly the villain of the week this episode, and never before has the Solanos’ close family friend appeared so sinister.
 His relationship to Danny is called into question many times.
 “Vince loved Danny and put him on his arm,” his mother tells Ellie.
 Vince has in fact had Danny’s name – the name of his employer’s son - tattooed on his right arm, which Carver finds beyond belief.
 Then there are the secret hunting trips with Danny, which Dean Iverson (Kendrick Sampson) reveals to Danny’s shocked parents, along with the observation that the pair were ‘like brothers’ together.
 Even Mark (Michael Peña) is apparently starting to suspect his former friend.
 Vince isn’t even shy at displaying his disgust towards Susan in the form of a vicious threat through the cell bars, under the gaze of Detective Miller.
 He seems resigned to his fate, or maybe too distraught by the discovery of his past to care what happens any more.